 Explore the national parks and Ottoman treasures of North Macedonia at your own pace on a 10-day fly drive starting in the historic capital.
 Drive through the Vardar River Canyon to the ancient city of Stobi, an archaeological site from the second century offering sweeping views of the central North Macedonian plain.
 Park up the hire car and enjoy an overnight stay at the Popova Kula Winery and perhaps try one of over twenty different varieties on offer.
 Drive to Ohrid and spend time exploring the lakeside churches before finishing the holiday in stunning Galicica National Park where mountain peaks frame picturesque rural villages.

-Visit the Canyon Matka and the 14th century church of St Andrew near Skopje.
+The rental car will be delivered to the hotel this morning.
+Set off to visit the Matka Canyon and the 14th century church of St Andrew near Skopje.
 Here, it is possible to take a boat ride through the canyon and visit Nad Vrelo Cave.
 Drive through the Canyon of the Vardar River and town of Veles to reach the ancient city of Stobi.
-This archaeological site offers sweeping views of the central North Macedonian plain and contains buildings such as the 2nd-century amphitheatre.
+This archaeological site offers sweeping views of the central Macedonian plain and contains buildings such as the 2nd-century amphitheatre.
 Continue to Demir Kapija (110 kilometres) and check into the Popova Kula Winery for one night.
 (B)

 Drive on to Prilep and enjoy a short walk through the bazaar before continuing to Bitola, North Macedonia's second largest town.
 Bitola is an extraordinary mixture of old and new and a meeting point of different cultures and civilisations.
 In the afternoon, visit the Roman ruins of Heraclea, famous for its mosaics, ancient theatre and Roman baths.
 Check in to the hotel in Bitola for an overnight stay.
 (B)